 From the gut content analysis, it was observed that euglenophytes were found to be highest in the gut of silver barb followed by silver carp (Table 4).
-Less quantities of euglenophytes were found in the gut of rohu, catla and mrigal.
-Silver carp and silver barb are widely represented as being planktivorous (Cremer et al., 1980; Miah et al., 1984).
-On the other hand, Bacillariophyceae was found to be the most dominant and preferred foods of silver barb (Mondol,

-2000) which is in controversy to the present study.
-This might be due to changes in the feeding activity with change in season (Mirza, 1984) and also to shift in the electivity index in different species combinations considering the extent of intra and inter specific competitions (Wahab et al., 1991).
-However, silver carp and silver barb may use to control euglenophytes bloom in aquaculture ponds.
+Less quantity of euglenophytes was found in the gut of rohu, catla and mrigal.
+Silver carp and silver barb are widely as being planktivorous represented (Cremer et al., 1980; Miah et al., 1984).
+On the other hand, Bacillariophyceae was found to be the most dominant and preferred foods of silver barb (Mondol, 2000) which is controversy to the present study.
+This might be due to change in feeding activity with change in season (Mirza, 1984) and also to shift in the electivity index in different species combinations considering the extent of intra and inter specific competitions (Wahab et al., 1991).
+However, silver carp and silver barb may used to control euglenophytes bloom in aquaculture ponds.

-Fish growth rate depends on various factors such as genetic growth potential, techniques, environmental culture parameters and nutrients.
-In the present study, mean weight gain for all species was the highest in T3 followed by T1 (Table 5).
-Variations in fish production among different treatments might be due to bloom of euglenophytes as well as difference in the use of nutritional values of the fertilizers and manures used as production inputs.
-On the basis of species wise gross production it was observed that silver carp showed the highest production followed by silver barb (Fig. 5).
-The feeding tendency towards euglenophytes by these two might explain species the higher production of these two species.
+Fish growth rate depends on various factors such as genetic growth potential, culture techniques, environmental parameters and nutrients.
+In the present study, mean weight gain for all species was highest in T3 followed by T1 (Table 5).
+Variations in fish production among different treatments might be due to bloom of euglenophytes as well as to difference in the use of nutritional values of the fertilizers and manures used production inputs.
+On the basis of species wise gross production it was observed that silver carp showed highest production followed by silver barb (Fig. The feeding tendency towards euglenophytes by these two species might explain higher production of these two species.
 The gross yields were 2133.36, 1967.75, 2816.51 and 1726.86 kg/ha/5 months in T1, T2, T3 and T4, respectively (Fig. 6).
 The highest production of fish was obtained from lime and duckweed treated ponds (T3) that might support better water quality parameters and plankton populations.
-The lowest yields were found in control ponds (T4) which might be due to heavy bloom of euglenophytes that occurred in August.
-Fish production in polyculture systems carried out by a number of other studies ranged from 5294 to 5670 kg/ha/yr in carp-silver barb culture (Wahab et al., 1995), while the productions of Indian major carp and Chinese carps were 1699 to 1870 kg/ha/5 months (Wahab et al., 1994), 3670 kg/ha/year (Miah et al., 1993), 3600 kg/ha/yr (Mazid et al., 1997).
-The findings of the present study are consistent with those obtained from these other studies.
+The lowest yields were found in control ponds (T4) which might be due to heavy bloom of euglenophytes occurred in August.
+Fish production in polyculture systems carried out by a number of other studies ranged from 5294 to 5670 kg/ha/yr in carp-silver barb culture (Wahab et al., 1995), while the productions with Indian major carp and Chinese carps were 1699 to 1870 kg/ha/5 months (Wahab et al., 1994), 3670 kg/ha/year (Miah et al., 1993), 3600 kg/ha/yr (Mazid et al., 1997).
+The findings from the present study are consistent with those obtained from these other studies.